course-dprep/team-assignment-team-3/README.md

 # Overturning Roe v.
 Wade and the impact on the Airbnb market

 ## Research Question
 How overturning Roe v.
-Wade differently affect Airbnb’s market (specifically price and number of listing per host) between states that still allow abortion and states that did not in the U.S.?
+Wade differently affect Airbnb’s market (specifically price) between states that still allow abortion and states that did not in the U.S.?

 IV: time quarter (March-June VS June-September)
-DV: price, number of listing per host
+DV: price

 Control variables: To be discussed
 Dataset scope: To be discussed